Nolte: Media Complex Conspires to Lie About McEnany's 'Science' Quote

 But, in order to hurt President Trump’s re-election chances, Democrats and the media are openly conspiring to keep schools closed so parents cannot return to work.
 This creates economic hardship and a sense of chaos they hope will damage Trump.

-In order to do this, though, the media and Democrats have been forced to completely ignore the science and resort to these hyeterical scare tactics.
+In order to do this, though, the media and Democrats have been forced to completely ignore the science and resort to these hysterical scare tactics.
 Because when they don’t ignore the science, when they make the mistake of reporting the science, inconvenient truths like the one that hit MSNBC earlier this week accidentally leak out.

 So what did our lying, conniving, fake news media do to McEnany’s comment?
 They all shamelessly spun it to make it sound like the White House believes we must ignore the science and reopen the schools.
 And I do mean “all.”